lu-pl/lodkit/README.md

 `uriclass` and `make_uriclass` provide dataclass-inspired URI constructor functionality.

-Class-level attributes are converted to URIs according to uri_constructor.
+With `uriclass`, class-level attributes are converted to URIs according to uri_constructor.
 For class attributes with just type information, URIs are constructed using UUIDs, for class attributes with string values, URIs are constructed using hashing based on that string.